 Buying a cheap electric guitar and upgrading a part of it right after that such as string, pickup will make you have to dig deeper information without experiencing playing guitar first and affect your playing time.

-So choose one you don’t need to upgrade anything before playing it for a while.
+So choose the one you don’t need to upgrade anything before playing it for a while.

-After knowing your preferences, you should know that everything must start from the basic.
+After knowing your preferences, you should know that everything must start from the basics.

 - So, don’t search for all the things about types or kinds of guitar, it’ll make you confused.

-So, let’s start with the basic and create your own styles.
+So, let’s start with the basics and create your own styles.
 It’s the end of my notices.

 What Is The First Basic Thing We Should Know?

 Guitar parts.
-Each part of an electric guitar play a role in its function and have various types.
+Each part of an electric guitar plays a role in its function and has various types.

-But, what we need to pay attention is the body and the pickups.
+But, what we need to pay attention to is the body and the pickups.

-Solid body electric guitar has a solid body which doesn’t play big role in sound making of the guitar as the body can’t receive much vibration from the strings.
+The solid-body electric guitar has a solid body that doesn’t play a big role in the sound-making of the guitar as the body can’t receive much vibration from the strings.

-In short, its body is much less resonant than hollow and semi-hollow body.
-As a result, this type of guitars have tremendously number of different shapes.
+In short, its body is much less resonant than the hollow and semi-hollow bodies.
+As a result, this type of guitars has a tremendous number of different shapes.

-Hollow body electric guitar has body like acoustic guitar.
-Therefore, it offers acoustic-oriented sound which is more neat and cleaner.
+Hollow body electric guitar has a body like an acoustic guitar.
+Therefore, it offers an acoustic-oriented sound that is neater and cleaner.